ni/flexrio-custom/docs/TestAndReleaseProcess.md

 **`--pre --latest` is a dev-branch stop-gap only.** `nihdl install-deps --pre --latest` force-resolves the latest pre-release of *every* dependency regardless of the pins.
 Use it only while iterating on a flexrio-custom dev branch before the pins are settled.
 You should never need it on `main`.

 **Workflow for every release or dependency bump:**
-1. On a flexrio-custom dev branch, set `dependencies.toml` to the intended versions (`.dev0` for a pre-release cycle) and reconcile any forked files (Step 5B).
+1. On a flexrio-custom dev branch, set `dependencies.toml` to the intended versions (`.dev0` for a pre-release cycle) and reconcile any forked files (Section 3).
-2. Run the test sequences (Step 5C) against your dev branch — locally and/or through the internal CI test pipeline.
+2. Run the test sequences (Steps 6B–6C) against your dev branch — locally and/or through the internal CI test pipeline.
 You may use `--pre --latest` as a stop-gap while iterating, but the goal is that the pinned `dependencies.toml` passes on its own.
 3. When green, PR the dev branch (including `dependencies.toml`) to `main`.
 4. Run the test sequences again on `main` — they must pass with a plain `install-deps` (no `--pre --latest`).
 If they don't, the pins are wrong.